1959 Pan American Games: The Games

 The Games opened on August 27, 1959, in sunny 90 °F (32 °C) heat before 40,000 people at Soldier Field.
 The opening ceremony was preceded by a monthlong torch relay from Mexico City to Chicago.
 The torch itself was symbolic: instead of a burning flame, the "Atomic Torch" consisted of a blue lightbulb surrounded by a chromium-plated model of an atom.
 The torch was designed by staff at Argonne National Laboratory near Chicago.
 President Dwight D. Eisenhower was expected to attend the opening ceremony, but he canceled his appearance in favor of a diplomatic trip to Europe.
 Eisenhower's brother Milton attended the ceremony in his place.

 The event was marred by numerous organizational failures and poor-quality facilities.
 For some sports, such as shooting, no practice facilities were provided at all.
 Manuel Gonzalez Guerra, who would become president of the Cuban Olympic Committee during the Castro era, referred to the 1959 Games as "the worst ever," and his comments were in line with the negative perceptions of many other Latin Americans who traveled to Chicago for the Games.

-Male athletes were housed in dormitories at the University of Chicago, the Ferry Hall School, and North Central College, while female athletes stayed at the Shoreland Hotel.
+Male athletes were housed in dormitories, with most staying on the campus of the University of Chicago, while others stayed in dorms at the Ferry Hall School and North Central College.
+Female athletes were housed in rooms at the Shoreland Hotel.
 On September 7, hours before the closing ceremony, Brazilian rower Ronaldo Duncan Arantes was found dead with bullet wounds at North Central College.
 Arantes' brother Rômulo, a fellow athlete at the Games, reported that Ronaldo had brought money to Chicago with him to purchase firearms.
 No one was ever charged in Arantes' death.